Candidate Filing Procedures

 FILING FOR OFFICE

 Three offices will appear on the ballot for the 2018 municipal primary election: Commissioner Position No 2, Commissioner Position No. 3, and Auditor.
 For each City office on the ballot, if no candidate receives a majority of votes at the May 15, 2018 Municipal Primary Election, the two candidates receiving the highest number of votes for that office will appear on the November 6, 2018 General Election ballot.

 There are two general steps to run for city office, as listed below.
-All candidates should refer to the Candidate Information Packet, the 2016 Secretary of State's Candidate Manual for local jurisdictions and the 2016 Campaign Finance Manual.
+All candidates should refer to the Candidate Information Packet for filing forms and the latest Secretary of State's Candidate Manual for local jurisdictions and Campaign Finance Manual.